xixogo5105/uiptv/STALKER_IMPORT_GUIDE.md

 This file demonstrates the format for bulk importing Stalker Portal accounts with MAC addresses and optional device parameters.

+## v0.1.9 Import Notes

+- Parser now supports smarter attribute extraction for Stalker details (`serial`, `device id 1/2`, `signature`) with flexible labels.
+- `HTTP Method` and `Timezone` can be provided in import text and are stored per account.
+- In the UI, you can verify and manage MAC addresses after import from **Manage Account** (`Verify` + `Manage` tools).
+- If **Group Account(s) by MAC Address** is enabled, accounts containing extra device fields are intentionally kept separate to avoid merging incompatible device identities.

 ## Format Overview

 Each Stalker Portal account requires: